Concerns & Complaints about a Physiotherapist

 Registrar screening

-Every complaint is first reviewed by the registrar or delegate.
-Early outcomes can include:
+Each complaint is first reviewed by the registrar or a delegate.
+Early outcomes may include:

-- In limited cases, resignation as part of resolving the matter.
+- Resignation - In limited cases, the physiotherapist may resign as part of resolving the matter.

 Investigation

-If we investigate, we may request information or interviews from you, the physiotherapist, and others.
-The physiotherapist will see the concerns and can respond.
-If related issues come up, we may look into those too.
+If we investigate a complaint, we may ask you, the physiotherapist, or others to share information or take part in an interview.
+The physiotherapist will see the concerns and have a chance to respond.
+If other related issues come up, we may review those as well.

 Urgent public‑protection measures